 - Trade secret litigation

 - USPTO post-grant proceedings

 - UDRP disputes

-Dorsey litigators try cases before judges, juries and regulatory bodies.
-We represent clients before state and federal courts, the United States International Trade Commission, the United States Court of Appeals for the Federal Circuit and the United States Patent and Trademark Office.
-We also help our clients with both offensive and defensive post-grant review proceedings.
+Dorsey IP litigators try cases before judges and juries throughout the United States.
+We represent clients before federal and state courts, the United States International Trade Commission and the United States Patent and Trademark Office.

 - Aerospace engineering